Egyptology and Assyriology

 Spring: 4 courses or 3 courses + service obligation; develop reading list and plan for the PhD Qualifying Projects

-Summer: Complete PhD Qualifying Projects; work on dissertation proposal
+Summer: Complete PhD Qualifying Projects by 31 July; upon successful completion of the projects, work on dissertation proposal and preliminary dissertation research

 Funding: Service obligations

-Fall: Approval of dissertation proposal; service obligation; research dissertation; begin writing
+Fall: Approval of dissertation proposal (no later than the end of the second week in September); service obligation; research dissertation; begin writing

 Spring: Research/writing dissertation; service obligation